Atmois/Atmois/Misc/Evals.md

   * You are provided with the Gamepasas Speed Coil & Gravity Coil.

 * **Phase 2:** Clear the debris from Cargo Bay 1C in 110 seconds.
-  * You are provided with the Gamepass Speed Coil & DR Shovel.
+  * You are provided with the Gamepass Speed Coil & TR Shovel.

 * **Phase 3:** Extinguish the fires and clear the debris from Cargo Bay 1B in 125 seconds.
-  * You are provided with the Gamepass Speed Coil, DR Shovel & DR Hose.
+  * You are provided with the Gamepass Speed Coil, TR Shovel & TR Hose.

 * **Phase 4:** In 65 seconds or less, fill up all three e-coolant pipes to a green capacity.
   * You are provided with the Gamepass Speed Coil.